OpenTermsArchive/docs/content/collections/reference/roles.md

 # Collection roles reference

-A collection in Open Terms Archive is a set of tracked terms from various services, organized around a specific purpose or theme.
-This document outlines the different roles involved in operating and maintaining a collection.

-Each role represents a set of responsibilities and tasks that contribute to the collection's success.
-A role can be filled by one or multiple people, and one person can fulfill multiple roles.
-All roles can be either volunteer or paid positions, depending on the collection's resources and needs.
+Each role represents a set of responsibilities and tasks that contribute to the collection’s success.
+A role can be filled by one or multiple people or organisations, and one entity can fulfill multiple roles.
+All roles can be either volunteer or paid positions, depending on the collection’s resources and needs.

 This reference guide serves as a practical tool for collection organizers.
 It helps them understand the different roles needed for a collection, assign responsibilities effectively, ensure all necessary tasks are covered, and plan for long-term sustainability.